Meet AERO's Board and senior managers.

 Dr Robyn Mildon

-Head shot of Dr Robyn Mildon
+A close-up black and white portrait of Dr Robyn Mildon

-Dr Robyn Mildon, PhD, is an internationally recognised figure in the field of research translation and implementation science, and in program and policy evaluations.
+Dr Robyn Mildon, PhD, is an internationally recognised figure in the field of research translation and implementation science and program and policy evaluations.
 Robyn’s work has helped to advance the implementation of better evidence in policy and practice settings, improving the quality and effectiveness of health, education and human services.

-Robyn is the Founding CEO of the Centre for Evidence and Implementation (CEI), a global social purpose organisation, whose work now spans across 15 countries.
+Robyn is the Founding CEO of the Centre for Evidence and Implementation (CEI), a global social purpose organisation, whose work now spans across 18 countries.

 In 2022, Robyn was awarded the John Westbrook Award for Contributions to Knowledge Translation by the Campbell Collaboration.
 This international award recognises outstanding contributions to knowledge translation and the dissemination and implementation of evidence.